usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 - The basic structure of a component definition in OSCAL.
 - How to provide the basic metadata required in an OSCAL component definition.
-- How to use of a component within an OSCAL component definition.
+- How to define a component within an OSCAL component definition.
 - How to use the protocol elements in a component.
-- How to specify the control implementation in a component.
+- How to specify the control implementation for a component.

-For more information, you can review the OSCAL component definition model documentation.
+For more information, you can review the OSCAL component definition model [documentation](/concepts/layer/implementation/component-definition/).